#Maintenance

 IPMI efi tool

 The tool will state, that it needs to be run again.
 Only this time it will show three options 1, 2 or 3.
 We went with option 3.
-As we purchesed the motherboard for testing from an online auction, meaning that we had no idea what credentials the were.
+As we purchased the motherboard for testing from an online auction, meaning that we had no idea what credentials the were.

 IPMI-CFG.efi -fd 1